awslabs/multi-agent-orchestrator/docs/src/content/docs/general/introduction.md

 - 📊 **Agent Overlap Analysis** — Built-in tools to analyze and optimize your agent configurations.
 - 📦 **Pre-configured Agents** — Ready-to-use agents powered by Amazon Bedrock models.

-With the Multi-Agent Orchestrator framework, developers can rapidly prototype and deploy sophisticated AI conversation systems that leverage the power of multiple specialized agents.
+With the Agent Squad framework, developers can rapidly prototype and deploy sophisticated AI conversation systems that leverage the power of multiple specialized agents.

 The framework's extensibility and customization capabilities support the creation of a wide range of AI applications, from complex customer service systems to multi-domain virtual assistants and advanced collaborative AI tools, allowing for the implementation of diverse ideas.